Skaytacium/unass/README.md

 ```sh
 curl -L https://raw.githubusercontent.com/Skaytacium/unass/master/install.sh | /bin/sh -
 ```
 Update it the same way.
+This doesn't tamper with any of your specific verbs and if you delete a verb it won't update it.

 ### Usage?
 You can `run` different [verbs](#glossary) which have some basic default options: